D-Whipp/readme-generator/README.md

-This project uses JavaScript, Inquirer, and FS to build a custom Readme for my projects
+Uses JavaScript, Inquirer, and FS to build a custom Readme for Coding Projects